A Deep Dive into the Divine ~ How a Unique Catechetical Program Offers a Profound—and Profoundly Liturgical—Method of Imparting the Faith

-Catechesis of the Good Shepherd Training for Level I Catechists – Are you interested in working with children aged 3-6 to help them know and learn about God?
-See HERE for training session information that will be held in our Diocese.
+North Bay Level I Training Brochure for Catechists: Are you interested in working with children aged 3-6 to help them know and learn about God?

 Skye works with the leaven after hearing the Parable of the Woman and the Leaven.